w3c/wai-media-guide/index.md

 * an audio described version of the video
 * captions
 * a descriptive transcript
-* a media player with accessibility support
+* a media player with accessibility support, including an interactive transcript

 ## Additional Benefits